hyperledger-labs/private-data-objects/docs/install.md

 - the DCAP driver will _not_ work if your hardware does not supports FLC (Flexible Launch Control).
 - the DCAP driver supports DKMS, so contrary to the sdk driver, you will _not_ have to re-install the kernel driver after each kernel update.
+- starting with the 5.11 version, the linux kernel comes with DCAP support; however, this is limited to FLC-capable platforms and does not support EPID attestations.

 ##### HW which does not support Flexible Launch Control (FLC)